Skip to content

 Default character spacing before kerningOptimized character spacing after kerning

-First, click the Preview button in the main toolbar.
-This will render your text in the workspace with helpful visual guides for kerning.
+Click the Preview button in the main toolbar.
+This renders your text with visual guides for kerning.

-In the preview text area, simply type the two characters you want to kern.
+Type the two characters you want to kern in the preview text area.
 For example, to adjust the spacing between ‘A’ and ‘W’, type AW.

 Click on the first character of the pair (e.g., the ‘A’ in AW).
 The kerning panel will appear, allowing you to adjust the spacing between it and the next character.